MTQR/MTQR/README.md

-# HIPER-QURE - HIgh Precision and ERror estimator of QUadrature RulEs
+# HIPER-SINK - HIgh Precision quadrature and ERror estimation of SINgular Kernels